jrdcasa/gecos/docs/xx-key-localhost.md

 jramos@totem:~$
 ```

-If succesfull you connect to the localhost without password.
+If succesful you connect to localhost without password.